fullstack-development/web3-roadmap/defi/trading/strategies.md

 * What is portfolio management?
 Two ways of portfolio management?
 * What are types of risks in portfolio management?
 * What is day trading?
 Why volume and liquidity are crucial for day trading?
 * What is scalping strategy?
+* What is Range trading?